 - Before Skeleton, I worked as an industrial engineer and managed production of high tech products with use of complicated machinery.
 I really missed working as R&D engineer and I was stunned when I saw the job ad from Skeleton Technologies.
 I didn’t really know that such kind of real futuristic industrial company existed in Estonia.
 It was delightful for me to see that I could use all my experience in different industries, which I have gained over 12 years of work in Ukraine and Estonia.
 So, based on my case, I can say that dreams come true.

-Skeleton currently has 20 job openings, including for hardware engineers.
+Skeleton a lot of job openings, including for engineers.
 What are the main advices you would give to someone applying?